 California is striving to upgrade natural gas appliances with electric replacements.
 The movement towards building electrification continues to gain traction and support.
 What’s the big deal with electrification, and how could it impact you?

 While camping or backpacking, I’m always thankful for a warm cup of tea on a brisk morning or a hot meal at the end of a long day.
 Thanks to a nifty gas-powered camp stove I can bring a pot of water to a roaring boil in a few minutes.

 For many of us, fuel consumption isn’t relegated to time spent in the backcountry.
-Most of us consume fuel in the form of natural gas every day for cooking, water and space heating, and even laundry.
-While cheap and convenient, natural gas is a leading source of greenhouse gas emissions in California and the nation.
+Most of us use fuel in our homes every day in the form of natural gas for cooking, water and space heating, and even laundry.
+While cheap and convenient, there’s a downside.
+Natural gas is a leading source of greenhouse gas emissions in California and the nation.

 So what exactly is the big deal with burning fossil fuels anyway and how does it impact me?

 Homes and buildings are responsible for 25% of greenhouse gas emissions in California, second only to transportation.
 Around two-thirds of emissions from California’s buildings are the result of burning fossil fuels like propane and natural gas for space and water heating along with cooking.

 Combusting natural gas also generates harmful pollutants including particulate matter, carbon dioxide, volatile organic compounds (VOCs), nitrogen oxides (NOx), and sulfur oxides (SOx).

 It turns out the climate crisis is also a human health crisis.